 Based on the distribution of sample size in Table 1, two (2) respondents were selected from every small SME while three (3) of them were selected from the medium ones.
-This proportionate selection of respondents from various SMEs was done so as to find out diversified information regarding microfinance services and the growth of SMEs in Kampala, Uganda.
+This proportionate selection of respondents from various SMEs was done so as to find out diversified information regarding microfinance policies and the financial performance in Kisoro municipality, Kisoro district.